CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 # • PART II •<br>TURN SEQUENCE

 Player's alternate taking turns, following the sequence outlined below.
 You may play resources any time during your turn, unless card text states otherwise.
 You may play hazards only during your opponent's movement/hazard phase.
 If both players wish to play cards at the same time, see p.
-25.
+20.

 ## 1 • UNTAP PHASE

 During play, you will have to tap cards, usually to indicate that they have been used this turn.
 To tap a card, rotate it 90°, so that it is sideways on the table.

 During combat (p.
-14) characters may become wounded.
+16) characters may become wounded.
 To wound a character, rotate his card 180°, so that it is upside down on the table.

 Perform the following steps, in this order:

  1. Untap your tapped character cards.
  2. Heal any wounded characters you have at a Haven/Darkhaven.
 These characters move from wounded to tapped.
  3. Untap your non-character, non-site cards.
-Sites do not untap.
+Sites, including Havens/Darkhavens, do not untap.

 ## 2 • ORGANIZATION PHASE